What is JoJo’s Bizarre Adventure?

 Disoriented, we glance back and forth between pages 140 and 141, trying to solve the riddle.
 Both pages seem to look alike until we realize that they are not.

 I like to imagine that Araki put these two pages in front of each other on purpose, to let us play spot the differences and further spend time on the spread.
-And the fraction of time that it takes for Dio to jump from a dome to a tower becomes an eternity in our inner time, while we look at the effects of his sky walk, slowly realize what he has just done, and worry about the potential aftermath.
+And the fraction of time that it takes Dio to jump from a dome to a tower becomes an eternity in our inner time, while we look at the effects of his sky walk, slowly realize what he has done, and worry about the potential aftermath.

 The closure

-Page 142 has six panels, coupled two by two.
-The panels in each couple share the same camera angle and thus point to the same frozen, invariable background.
-While Dio moves in-between frames, everything else stays immutable.
+The panels in each pair share the same camera angle and thus point to the same frozen, unchanging background.
+While Dio moves between frames, everything else stays immutable.

 In the first two panels of page 142, Dio moves a rock out of his path.
 A still clock is well framed in the center of the panel.
 Its hands do not move.